lensesio/fast-data-dev/README.md

 ### Web Only Mode

-This is a special mode only for Linux hosts, where only Landoop's Web UIs are started and expect to find all kafka services available on the local machine.
+This is a special mode only for Linux hosts, where *only* Landoop's Web UIs are started and kafka services are expected to be running on the local machine.
 It must be run with `--net=host` flag, thus the Linux only
 requisite: